'Lady Bird' (2017) by Greta Gerwig

 Worst time to watch:

-There is no worst time to watch.
+There is no bad time to watch.
 Maybe don't watch this if you're a grumpy douche and only want to see it so you can troll the comment section of every review with your thoughtless inanity.

 Where to watch: